bmichanderson/Geleznowia/Geleznowia_analyses.md

 The output `clones_comps.txt` can be imported into a spreadsheet program and sorted to manually check
 The output `clones_hist.png` can be useful to see the distribution of comparisons and whether there is a clear break between the replicate comparisions and other comparisons in the dataset

-Using the average between the pairs of technical replicates (0.004) and doubling it (0.008), all comparisons less than that were considered essentially clones
+Using the average distance between the pairs of technical replicates (0.004) and doubling it (0.008), all comparisons less than that were considered essentially clones
 Create a text file (`clones.txt`) with groups of sampleIDs that are clones (one sampleID per line), each group separated by a blank line
 Note: ensure that any technical reps expected to be removed (in the `reps.to_remove` file) are not in this `clones.txt` file